 Sauteed vegetables in a Dutch oven

-1. Sauté the onion and carrot with oil, salt, and pepper.
+1. Sauté the Onion and Carrot.
 Stir in the garlic.

 Hamburger helper ingredients in a pot